alberto-lazari/masters-thesis/chapters/permission-model.typ

 every other permission in its group is immediately denied.

 At a practical level,
-the behavior of permission groups makes permission dialogs more closely tied to the group itself rather than to individual permissions.
+the behavior of permission groups makes request dialogs more closely tied to the group itself rather than to individual permissions.
-This happens because permission dialogs are promoted when permission groups are unset.
-To reflect this, the dialog display the permission group's icon and description.
+To reflect this, dialogs display the permission group's icon and description.

 Starting from Android 11,
 static information about platform permission groups is no longer provided.
-Platform permissions are statically defined with an `UNDEFINED` permission group, with the system setting the actual one at runtime.
+Platform permissions are statically defined with an `UNDEFINED` group, with the actual one being set by the system at runtime.
 While it is still possible to determine which group a platform permission belongs to, this information must now be queried dynamically using the method `getGroupOfPlatformPermission()`.
 This change reflects a move towards more granular control over permissions and reduces reliance on predefined groupings.

 === Edge Cases
-Since the permission dialog hides some complexity of the underlying permission model, certain permissions and states combinations arise some peculiarities:
+Since request dialogs hide some complexity of the underlying permission model, certain permissions and state combinations arise some peculiarities:
 - `shouldShowRequestPermissionRationale`: when users deny a permission, they might inadvertently block a feature without fully understanding its importance.
   Android provides developers with the `shouldShowRequestPermissionRationale()` method to address this,